brown-band/website/pages/scripts/2021-2022/fall/harvard.md

 :sd[Band forms a B and plays #2]

-It's been really exciting to play with such a well-endowed group of people!
+It’s been really exciting to play with such a well-endowed group of people!
 Brown band out.